Skint Dad

 A few days later

-While sat in Kent, my donation was taken down and issued to someone in Southampton General Hospital.
+While sitting at one end of the country, my donation was taken down and issued to someone in Southampton General Hospital.

 Then I got a feeling you can never pay for.
 I felt good – I mean really great.